 |October 28||The two detached companies under Lt.
 Colonel Garvin were exchanged and returned to the regiment.|

 |November 3||Lieutenant Colonel Reeder was dropped due to a “prolonged absence.”
 Major Gavin was promoted to lieutenant colonel effective to April 23.|

 |December 4||Major Reddin resigned due to his wound from Bonesboro.
 Captain David F. Bryan was promoted to major.|

 |November||Assigned to Rodes’ Brigade, D.H.
 Hill’s Division, Second Corps|

 Lieutenant Colonel Gavin commanded the regiment while Colonel O’Neal commanded the brigade.
 The regiment loss 4 men wounded

-Commanded by Lieutenant Colonel Garvin, the regiment led the charge in Jackson’s flank attack.
+Commanded by Lieutenant Colonel Garvin while Colonel O’Neal still commanded the brigad, the regiment led the charge in Jackson’s flank attack.
 The 26th briefly lost its colors but counterattacked and recovered them, suffering 13 killed and 85 wounded.
-Captains Thomas Taylor and R. K. Wood were killed; Colonel O’Neal was wounded for the third time, and Lieutenant Colonel John Garvin and Captain E. M. Vandiver were also wounded.
-Lieutenant M. J. Taylor was in command of the regiment at the close of the battle.
+Captains Thomas Taylor and R. K. Wood were killed; Colonel O’Neal was wounded for the third time, and Lieutenant Colonel John Garvin and Captain E. M. Vandiver were wounded.
+At the close of the battle Lieutenant M. J. Taylor was in command of the regiment as senior unwounded officer.